UXAspects/UXAspects/CONTRIBUTING.md

 5. The documentation site is hosted at [http://localhost:8080/](http://localhost:8080/).
 This will automatically reload when changes are made.

 To test changes in a specific scenario, you can click "Edit in Plunker" on a documentation section launched via `npm start`.
 This plunker will point at the development server, although you will have to manually refresh the plunker to pick up new changes.

+> Note: Plunker may not always pick up the local JavaScript and CSS files if they are being served over HTTP.
+To avoid that, run `npm run start:https` instead to serve local files over HTTPS.